CraftyFella/micronaut-otel-http-server-span-bug/README.md

 ## To Run the app

-In the app this causes a span to get bigger and bigger.
+In the app you'll make a request and see the trace gets split into 2 parts and also that parents aren't always set correctly.

 ### Dependencies